Eustoquio Díaz Vélez: Upper Peru Campaign

-The Second helper expedition to Upper Perú began when General Manuel Belgrano took over the Army of the North.
+The Second helper expedition to Upper Peru began when General Manuel Belgrano took over the Army of the North.
 Díaz Vélez participated in the organization of the Jujuy Exodus and created a body of cavalry called the "Patriots Determined" composed of volunteers and gauchos from Jujuy, the Puna and Tarija.
 He was supported by these irregular grenadiers who provided their own weapons and horses to the troop.
 Commanding the cavalry, he was responsible for the rear of the exodus.

 He also had the cooperation of the Upper Peruvian Juana Azurduy de Padilla who passed directly from Jujuy to Tucumán.

 When the patriots were engaged by a detachment of 600 royalist troops sent by Brigadier Juan Pío Tristán and began to withdraw, Díaz Vélez responded quickly and face them at the Battle of Las Piedras, on September 3, 1812, stopping the advance of the royal troops and achieving a victory that managed to reverse the demoralization of the troops and enable further exodus south.

 His contribution was of vital importance in the preparations of the shock to be fought on September 24, 1812.
 He was at the meeting where Belgrano was persuaded by Bernabé, Pedro Miguel and Cayetano Aráoz -the most powerful family in the city of San Miguel de Tucumán who were his maternal relatives- to face the royalists.

 Partly for these conversations and Díaz Vélez victory in Las Piedras, Belgrano dared to give the Battle of Tucumán, on September 24, 1812, which was the most important victory of the Argentina War of Independence and sealed the fate of the revolution.
 Díaz Vélez acted as major-general or second in command of the army.